BY SOFO ARCHON

 Life is made up of choices.

-We are continuously choosing which way to live, through our thoughts and actions — some of us do it knowingly, others unknowingly.
+We are continuously choosing which way to live, through our thoughts, words and actions—some of us do it knowingly, others unknowingly.

-By changing our thoughts and actions, we can change our entire life.
-It is therefore in our own hands to choose which direction to go, what qualities to cultivate, and what kind of life to lead.
+Therefore, by changing the way we think, speak and act, we can change our entire life.
+It is therefore in our own hands to choose which direction to go, what inner qualities to cultivate, and what kind of life to lead.